Bombardier Inc. – Annual report – 31 December 2020

 Contract assets – Are recognized when goods or services are transferred to customers before consideration is received or before the Corporation has an unconditional right to payment for performance completed to date.
 Contract assets are subsequently transferred to receivables when the right of payment becomes unconditional.
 Contract assets comprise cost incurred and recorded margins in excess of advances and progress billings on long-term production and service contracts.

 Contract liabilities – Are recognized when amounts are received from customers in advance of transfer of goods or services.
 Contract liabilities are subsequently recognized in revenue as or when the Corporation performs under contracts.
-Contract liabilities comprise advances on aerospace programs, advances and progress billings in excess of long-term contract cost incurred and recorded margin, and other deferred revenues related to operation and maintenance of systems.
+Contract liabilities comprise advances on aerospace programs, advances and progress billings in excess of long-term contract cost incurred and recorded margin on long-term production and service contracts, and other deferred revenues related to operation and maintenance of systems.

 A net position of contract asset or contract liability is determined for each contract.
 The cash flows in respect of advances and progress billings, including amounts received from third party advance providers, are classified as cash flows from operating activities.